Ablative CO2 Laser: Treatment, Recovery & Results

 Common skin concerns treated with ablative CO2 laser include:

-- Deep wrinkles and significant facial lines
+- Deep wrinkles and severe facial lines

 - Severe acne scars including boxcar, rolling and ice pick scars